tmysoft/tmy-wordpress/README.md

 ```

-## Support
+## Getting More Support

-If you need support, reach out to us at.
+If you need further support, reach out to us at [tmysoft.com/subscriptions.html](https://www.tmysoft.com/subscriptions.html)